compose/app-ws/README.md

 Work sample to be completed to apply for the application developer position at Compose.

-**Note: this app is purposely broken, you'll have to "repair" it using idiomatic Rails ways.**

 ## Context

 At Compose, we have multiple apps being served on the app.compose.io domain.
 These apps all use the same basic CSS and JavaScript through a UI framework we built called Megatron.